pydantic/talks/2025-04-data-council/README.md

 ...
 ```

 ## Evals

+Let's switch to evals, time to dive into some code.

 ## PydanticAI is unfinished, what's next?

 * Structured outputs without tools
 * Lots (!!) of documentation improvements
+* end an agent run from within a tool
 * MCP sampling — client support
 * MCP sampling — server support
+* allow more control of how MCP tools are registered with the model, and run
 * `mcp-run-python` — calling back to the client/host
 * Graph changes

+Most importantly:

-* We need stability — planning to release V1 in June
+* **We need stability — planning to release V1 in June**